 From Channel to Deployment

 In the commercial world we ask, ‘What type of distribution channel (direct sales, app store, system integrator, etc.) do we use to get the product/service from our company to the customer segments?’
 For mission organisations, we ask instead:

 From Customer relationship to Buy-in/Support

 In an existing business, Customer Relationships is defined as establishing and maintaining a relationship to support existing customers.
-Customer discovery helps you understand whose buy-in is needed in order to deploy the product/service (legal, policy, procurement, etc.) and how to get those beneficiaries to buy-in?
-(Funding?
+Customer discovery helps you understand whose buy-in is needed in order to deploy the product/service (legal, policy, procurement, etc.) and how to get those beneficiaries to buy-in.
+(Is it funding?
 Mandates?
-User requested? etc.) In addition, the long term support and maintenance of new projects need to be articulated, understood and bought-into by the support organizations.
+User requested? etc.) In addition, the long term support and maintenance of new projects needs to be articulated, understood and bought into by the support organizations.